dtcooper/raspotify/README.md

 #
 #OPTIONS="--username <USERNAME> --password <PASSWORD>"

 # Uncomment to use a cache for downloaded audio files.
+Cache is disabled by
-It's best to leave this
+# default.
+It's best to leave this as-is if you want to use it, since
-# as-is since permissions are properly set on directory `/var/cache/raspotify'.
+# permissions are properly set on the directory `/var/cache/raspotify'.
 #CACHE_ARGS="--cache /var/cache/raspotify"

+# By default, the volume normalization is enabled, add alternative volume
+# arguments here if you'd like, but these should be fine.
+#VOLUME_ARGS="--enable-volume-normalisation --linear-volume --initial-volume=100"
 ```

 After editing restart the daemon by running: `sudo systemctl restart raspotify`